Requirements for the PhD

 - Involvement in research in every semester in which the student is enrolled

-- Completion of four semesters of required courses, passed with a grade of B- or better
+- Completion of four semesters of required courses below, passed with a grade of B- or better

 - Satisfactory performance at the departmental research exam at the beginning of the second year